- Engineering Services

 Any other building elements or valuable equipment can be protected with our custom fences or guardrails.

-The risk of product or pallets falling from a rack can be minimized with the use of fall protection accessories.
+The risk of products or pallets falling from a rack can be minimized with the use of fall protection accessories.
 A wide range of products can protect your warehouse aisles from falling objects or merchandise:

 These accessories are common, relatively inexpensive, and will increase the level of safety in a warehouse.
 Did you know that Damotech is part of ProGMA, the Protective Guarding Manufacturers Association?
 Members are the Industry’s leading suppliers of fixed protective guarding products designed to protect personnel, equipment, and inventory in industrial facilities.